The Ultimate Guide to Fair Use and Copyrights for Filmmakers

 As I mentioned earlier, I use CC music in my podcasts, but I also used it in my documentary short.

-Creative Commons is doing extremely important work in allowing content creators to both share and utilize copyrighted material in a way that is fair and equitable to both the copyright holders and the users of those copyrights.
+Creative Commons does extremely important work.
+It allows content creators to share and use copyrighted material in a way that is fair and equitable to both the copyright holders and the users of those copyrights.
 You can learn more about them at CreativeCommons.org.

 As a filmmaker (documentary or otherwise) who wants to use other people’s copyrights in your work, there are a number of things you can do to protect yourself: